 NOTE: undergraduate student researchers may receive credit or be paid for their work, they may not receive both pay and course credit for the same work.

-The following Biophysics faculty have lab openings for undergraduate students in SPRING-SUMMER and FALL 2017 (please email the faculty member for more information).
+The following Biophysics faculty have lab openings for undergraduate students in WINTER 2018 (please email the faculty member for more information).
 If you want to work in a specific faculty member's lab and do not see them listed below, you are still encouraged to email them with an inquiry!

 2. As a paid research assistant/temp/work-study